The Most Reliable Appliance Brands (2023 Update)

 Why Reliability Matters More Now Than Ever: The Problems with Appliance Service

 Let’s say you buy or lease a car.
 Somewhere in that transaction, you are led through a spotless service department.
 It's a given when buying a car.

 However, buying appliances varies from purchasing a vehicle because 95% of appliance retailers do not have a service department.

 Most manufacturers do not have a service department either.
 When you buy from a retailer and a brand without service, you are almost guaranteed to have problems with no way to fix them.

 We started in service in the early 1990s because a local appliance service agent nearly burnt a customer's new kitchen to a crisp while fixing their range.

 Buying reliable appliances is the best way to avoid service problems.

-If other stores tell you not to worry about it (and they will), look at a typical day at Yale in the graph below.
+If other stores tell you not to worry about it (and they will), look at a typical day at Yale in the graph below:

-Then again, these guys and the many people who supported them logged over 40,000 service calls last year.
+Then again, these guys and the many people who supported them logged just under 40,000 service calls last year.